[This blog post is the opinion of Greg Nooney and not necessarily the view of the First Unitarian Church of Sioux City.]

 “For Donald and Robert, ‘needing’ became equated with humiliation, despair, and hopelessness.
 Because Fred didn’t want to be disturbed when he was home, it worked in his favor if his children learned one way or another not to need anything.” (p.25)

 As Donald got older, he watched his father (Fred) give a great deal of attention to his older brother Freddie (Dr. Trump’s father) because he was grooming him to take over for him in his business.
-The attention that Freddie got, however was absent of any praise.
+The attention that Freddie got, however, was without any praise.
 Instead it was extreme demoralization and humiliation, and ultimately, Fred decided that Freddie was too weak and he rejected him.
 Donald learned to mimic that cruelty toward his little brother Robert.
 Donald was never punished or disciplined for such cruelty.
 His mother (Mary Ann), when she wasn’t bedridden or recovering from another medical issue, tried to discipline him, but Fred always undermined her and Donald knew he could casually ignore his mother’s attempts at disciple and consequences.
 Eventually when he got old enough to where his father noticed him and thought perhaps he could be of some use to him, he rewarded Donald for the cruelty.
 Fred then downgraded his namesake Freddie and upgraded his fourth-born, second son, to carry on his legacy.